-We not only kept our vitally important local economy

-working, but in many cases, we grew and exceeded
+We not only kept our vitally important local economy working, but in many cases, we grew and exceeded expectations.

-We continued to attract major investment, including

-some of the largest and most impactful projects in

-Canada, from space robotics pioneer MDA, which is

-building its new global headquarters, lab and centre

-its Brampton plant for the next generation of electric
+We continued to attract major investment, including some of the largest and most impactful projects in Canada, from space robotics pioneer MDA, which is building its new global headquarters, lab and centre of excellence here, to Stellantis, which is retooling its Brampton plant for the next generation of electric vehicles.

-These are good, high-quality jobs and these investments
+These are good, high-quality jobs and these investments are a vote of confidence in our local economy by showcasing Brampton as a prime location for investment.